%2F%2Fusers%2F173785ad-0e26-47b7-856d-ecb87251c61f%2Fratecard%2Fboat.png&w=1200&q=75)

 Ready for a taste of Key West fishing without the full-day commitment?
-Our 2-hour Baitfish Boat Ride Trip is the perfect way to wet a line and get hooked on the local angling scene.
-Whether you're a first-timer or just looking for a quick fishing fix, we've got you covered with all the gear, know-how, and prime spots to make your short time on the water count.
-It's fishing made easy – Key West style!
+Our 2-hour intro charter is the perfect way to wet a line and get hooked on the local action.
+We'll zip you out to some prime inshore spots where the fish are biting and the views are killer.
+Whether you're a first-timer or just looking for a quick fix, our crew's got you covered with all the gear and know-how to make your trip a success.
+Let's hit the water and see what's biting!

 Vehicle Guest Capacity: 3